mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Overgrowed and dying tree on Dunster Road, with dead branches hanging down, posing a risk to the electric generator and nearby garage and cars.
 Overgrowing roots are lifting the pedestrian pathway which is a trip hazard., 19th October :- [8312895](https://www.fixmystreet.com/report/8312895)
 - Tree fallen over both sides of stile at field boundary, 19th October :- [8312884](https://www.fixmystreet.com/report/8312884)
 - Lights out on Village Road, 18th October :- [8312614](https://www.fixmystreet.com/report/8312614)
-- Need to review the repair at the top of the hill, 18th October :- [8312611](https://www.fixmystreet.com/report/8312611)

 <!-- fix_marker ends -->